 17. Save on Floor Remodels

-In general, $600 to $900 spent on new flooring delivers a return of up to $2,000, so don’t be afraid to upgrade even if you can’t swing hardwood.
+In general, $600 to $900 spent on new flooring delivers a return of up to $2,000, according to This Old House, so don’t be afraid to upgrade even if you can’t swing hardwood.
 New carpet and versatile laminate are classic standbys, while newer options like cork or even uber-modern stained cement can help your place take a few steps closer to “dream house” status.

 18. Reinvigorate Interior Doors, Too

 Don’t forget to repair those creaky, non-lockable interior doors while you’re at it.
 You know, the ones that are warped from the heat or cold, sticking and swelling in their frames?
 They’re not directly exposed to the elements, so you’re more likely to be able to repair worn-out interior doors rather than replace them altogether.

 Average Cost: About $75 to $125 to repair or replace each door.

 Not every remodel has to be on a grand scale, especially when you have a budget to stick to.
 Smaller jobs like refreshing the caulk, ditching frosted glass for clear doors and updating fixtures can really tune up an extra bathroom — and that little bit of work could be all that your second bathroom needs for a new lease on life.